 The man was able to free himself from the wolf's grip and drive off the pack, police said in a statement.
 He sustained light injuries to his hand and was later treated by a doctor, who also informed authorities about the attack.

-On Tuesday, German Chancellor Angela Merkel's conservative alliance in parliament published a position paper on wolf management in which they called for wolves to be allowed to be hunted and to have their "strongly protected" species status to be downgraded.
+On Tuesday, German Chancellor Angela Merkel's conservative alliance in parliament published a position paper on wolf management in which they called for wolves to be allowed to be hunted, suggesting a downgrade to their "strongly protected" species status.

 Nationwide, there are an estimated 73 wolf packs, 30 wolf couples, and three lone wolves, according to data released last week by the German Federal Agency for Nature Conservation.